-Say goodbye to summer and hello to fall with this seasonal fig and goat cheese salad.
+Say goodbye to summer and hello to fall with this seasonal chèvre and fresh fig salad.

 I’m taking a little time off to adjust to life with a newborn, but I have some super talented guest posters stopping in over the next couple of weeks that you are going to love.
 Next up is Rose from The Clean Dish sharing a late summer/early fall salad brimming with juicy figs and creamy goat cheese.